InseeFrLab/images-datascience/README.md

 # images-datascience
 A collection of Docker images for ready-to-run datascience services.

-They could be used alone and are designed to work with Onyxia ecosystem.
+They can be used alone but are designed to work with the [Onyxia](https://github.com/InseeFrLab/onyxia-web) ecosystem.

-## conception of this images
+## Conception

 4 layers:
-- base layer ubuntu and ubuntu-gpu adding some base binaries
+- base layer ubuntu and nvidia's ubuntu-cuda adding some base binaries
 - a layer to add on this base some python and R versions and python version (actually 2 versions supported)
 - a layer to add on this python and R images some coherent bundle experience classic datascience packages, spark,  tensorflow and pytorch
 - a layer to put on the top of that some ide like jupyter, rstudio or vscode